kirby561/Assassins/README.txt

-This is a server for an in-person game I'm tentatively called "Assassins".
+This is a server for an in-person game I'm tentatively calling "Assassins".

 The Game
 ---------